jjwall/jjwall.github.io/art/commissions/2025/astaroth.md

 In the current Morningstar Mythos that is being tracked here: [Starblood Wiki Site](https://morninstarmythos.github.io/), Astaroth has yet to be redeemed by the <i>Sons of the Starblood Tribe</i>.

-Once she has gone through the Morninstar Mythological "Fallen Angel Redemption" process, a new commision will be made to reflect her redeemed form where she will be coronated as: <b>High Queen Inanna Ishtar of the Underworld, Wife of High King Ba’al Zabul</b>.
+Once she has gone through the Morninstar Mythological "Fallen Angel Redemption" process, a new commision will be made to reflect her redeemed form where she will be coronated as: <b>High Queen Astarte Elyona of the Underworld, Wife of the High King Ba’al Zabul</b>.

+### <i>Influeces for her Redeemed Form</i>

+Inanna Ishtar